 Like propitiation (word #1), sanctification is a word we don’t use in our daily vocabulary.
 To be sanctified means to be made holy.
-To be “holy” means to be “set apart for special use.”
+To be “holy” means to be “set apart from sin.”
 Because the two words—sanctified and holy—are so closely connected, they are used interchangeably in our English translations.
 They mean the same thing, though.

 God demands that we be holy as He is holy (1 Peter 1:16).
 But, here’s the best news: God makes us holy in His sight by our faith in Jesus Christ (Hebrews 10:10).
 His love chooses to do that for us.
 It absolutely amazes me that God looks upon me and calls me holy in His sight.
 Doesn’t that amaze you?

-Sanctified ones are called “holy people” and “saints” in the New Testament, depending on the translation.
-You can see how Paul described the believers in the first couple of verses of most of his letters—i.e., Romans 1:7, 2 Corinthians 1:1, and Ephesians 1:1.
+Sanctified ones are called “saints” and “holy people” in the New Testament, depending on the translation.
+You can see how Paul described the believers in the first couple of verses of most of his letters (Romans 1:7, 2 Corinthians 1:1, and Ephesians 1:1).
 Translators use various English words to represent Paul’s intended meaning, usually “saints,” “holy ones” or “holy people.”
-All of those are translating a derivative of the Greek word hagios, “holy,” meaning separated from sin and dedicated to God.
+All of those are translating a derivative of the Greek word hagios, meaning “set apart or separated” from sin and dedicated to God.

-Believers are also “being made holy” in their thoughts, words, and actions by the work of the Holy Spirit.
-This is ongoing from the moment of salvation until the Lord comes or the believer dies when our “being made holy” is complete (Philippians 1:6).
-The goal of the Spirit’s work is to transform us into the likeness of Christ (2 Corinthians 3:18) so that we become in thought and behavior what we are in status—holy as God is holy.
+You are also “being made holy” in your thoughts, words, and actions by the work of the Holy Spirit.
+This is ongoing from the moment of salvation until the Lord comes or you die, when your “being made holy” is complete (Philippians 1:6).
+The Holy Spirit transforms us into the likeness of Christ so that we become in thought and behavior what we are in status—holy as God is holy.